cicsdev/cics-async-api-fetch-child-example/README.md

 # CICS Asynchronous API Fetch Child Example

-This project is a very basic example demonstrating the passing of information from a parent to a child program using the CICS Asynchronous API, written in C.
+This project is a very basic example demonstrating the passing of information from a parent to a child program using the CICS Asynchronous API, written in C. A longer form description of the example can be found on the [CICS Developer Center][cicsdev].

 ## Overview